denocris/MHPC-Natural-Language-Processing-Lectures/README.md

 # Natural Language Processing

 This is the second part of the Deep Learning Course for the [Master in High-Performance Computing](https://twitter.com/mhpc_sissa_ictp) (SISSA/ICTP).
+Part of the course was supported by [AINDO](https://www.linkedin.com/company/aindo/)

 Cristiano holds a Ph.D. in Theoretical Physics ([SISSA](https://twitter.com/Sissaschool)) and he has been actively working in Deep Learning for four years.
 In particular, he is now part of the Bixby project, Samsung's vocal assistant.
 He is also a TEDx speaker (here is talk about [AI, Humans and their future](https://youtu.be/8-hrmer9d_E)) and civil pilot (PPL).
 Here his contacts: